Buffer

 The primary function for writing to a buffer is cxBufferWrite() which writes up to nitems with size bytes each from the memory pointed to by ptr to the buffer.

 When the capacity of the buffer is not sufficient and the CX_BUFFER_AUTO_EXTEND is not set in the buffer, items that do not fit into the buffer are discarded.
-The function always returns the actual number of items successfully written.
+The function then returns the actual number of items successfully written.
 This equals the number of bytes if and only if size=1.
+If CX_BUFFER_AUTO_EXTEND is set, the buffer is grown to its maximum capacity (see cxBufferMaximumCapacity() in Capacity Management).
+In case the allocation for auto-extension fails, the function immediately returns zero and does not write any data.

 The function cxBufferPut() is a putc()-like wrapper for cxBufferWrite() which writes the character c, converted to an unsigned char to the buffer.
 Just like putc() this function returns the written character on success, and EOF on failure, but it does not set errno on failure.

-The function cxBufferPutString() is a convenience function, that uses stdlib strlen() to compute the length of str and then invokes cxBufferWrite().
+The function cxBufferPutString() is a convenience function that uses cx_strcast() to convert any supported string type to a cxstring and then invokes cxBufferWrite().
+Similarly, cxBufferAppendString() performs the same operation with cxBufferAppend().

-All of the above functions advance the buffers position by the number of bytes written, and cause the size of the buffer to grow, if necessary, to contain all written bytes.
-On the other hand, cxBufferTerminate() writes a zero-byte at the current position, effectively creating a zero-terminated string whose size equals the buffer size.
+All the above functions advance the buffer position by the number of bytes written and cause the size of the buffer to grow, if necessary, to contain all written bytes.
+On the other hand, cxBufferTerminate() writes a zero-byte at the current position and shrinks the buffer, effectively creating a zero-terminated string whose size equals the buffer size.

-The function cxBufferAppend() writes the data to end of the buffer (given by its size) regardless of the current position, and it also does not advance the position.
-If the write operation triggered a flush, however, the position will be shifted left alongside the shifted buffer contents.
-In case the data at which the current position points gets flushed, the new position will be zero.
+The function cxBufferAppend() writes the data to the end of the buffer (given by its size) regardless of the current position, and it also does not advance the position.

 Read

-The function cxBufferRead() reads nitems number of items of size bytes each from the buffer and stores them into the memory pointed to by ptr, which must be sufficiently large to hold the contents.
-The function returns the actual bytes read, which might be lower, if the desired number of items is not available.
+The function cxBufferRead() reads nitems number of items of size bytes each from the buffer and stores them into the memory pointed to by ptr, which must be large enough to hold the contents.
+The function returns the actual bytes read, which might be lower if the desired number of items is not available.

 When all bytes from the buffer have been read, the function cxBufferEof() returns true.